nodejs/node/doc/api/errors.md

 ## Class: AssertionError

+* Extends: {errors.Error}

-A subclass of `Error` that indicates the failure of an assertion.
+Indicates the failure of an assertion.
 For details, see [`Class: assert.AssertionError`][].

 ## Class: RangeError

+* Extends: {errors.Error}

-A subclass of `Error` that indicates that a provided argument was not within the set or range of acceptable values for a function; whether that is a numeric range, or outside the set of options for a given function parameter.
+Indicates that a provided argument was not within the set or range of acceptable values for a function; whether that is a numeric range, or outside the set of options for a given function parameter.

 ```js
 require('net').connect(-1);